 Simple answer?
 It’s the interpersonal skills that are missing!
 Or not convincing enough for someone across the hiring table.

-Often termed as soft skills, they are in fact anything but.
-Yes, they are intangible, but the ability to communicate, lead, listen, negotiate and even keep your cool are prized qualities in the workplace.
+Your soft skills are defined as your ability to interact and work with others effectively in the workplace and business settings.
+Examples of top soft skills are the ability to communicate, lead, listen, negotiate and even keep your cool are prized qualities in the workplace.

 But acknowledging the value of soft skills is only a starting point.
 The real question is – how do you prove that you possess them on a resume or during an interview?